 6. Know the Signs of Heart Disease

-Visiting the vet can help you catch signs of heart disease and other health issues early, but you still want to make sure you are keeping an eye out for health changes in your dog between visits.
+Visiting the vet can help you catch signs of heart disease, heart murmurs, and other health issues early, but you still want to make sure you are keeping an eye out for health changes in your dog between visits.
 Although there can be genetic causes of heart disease in dogs, most cases develop due to infection, illness, or injury.

 Still, it’s important to know the symptoms of heart disease so you can get to the vet if they pop up between visits.
 Symptoms of heart disease can include pale gums, shortness of breath, rapid weight loss, swollen abdomen, fatigue, and fainting.
 There may also be a dry cough after exercise or a cough that gets worse at night.